Affine techniques on extremal metrics on toric surfaces: Calabi geometry

 \subsection{The equivalence between Calabi metrics and Euclidean metrics}

-In this subsection we prove the equivalence between Calabi metrics and Euclidean metrics under the condition that $\Theta $ is bounded above.
-The equivalence is based on Lemma \ref{lemma_2.4.1} which gives an estimate for eigenvalues of $\left(u_{ij}\right)$.
+In this subsection, we compare a Calabi metric $G$ on a convex domain $\Omega\subset \real^n$ defined by a smooth, strictly convex function $u$ and the standard Euclidean metric on $\Omega$ under the condition that the sum of the Pick invariant and the norm of the Tchebychev vector field is bounded from the above.
+This comparison is based on Lemma \ref{lemma_2.4.1} which gives an estimate for eigenvalues of the Hessian matrix $\left(u_{ij}\right)$ of $u$.
 A similar estimate was first proved in \cite{L-J-1}, but the lemma given here is slightly stronger.

-In this section, $D_a(p)$ and $B_a(p)$ denote the balls of radius $a$ that is centered at $p$ with respect to the Euclidean metric and Calabi metric respectively.
-Similarly, $d_E$ and $d_u$ are the distance functions with respect to the Euclidean metric and Calabi metric respectively.
+For $p\in \Omega$, denote by $D_a(p)$ and $B_a(p)$ the balls of radius $a$ that are centered at $p$ with respect to the Euclidean metric and Calabi metric respectively.
+Similarly, $d_E$ and $d_u$ denote the distance functions with respect to the Euclidean metric and Calabi metric respectively.

 First we prove the following lemma.